Enable User layers

 - If there is problem loading the elastically assigned layers for the user, they will still receive their User layer.

 - If you rename the user in AD, a new directory and User layer will be created for the new name.
 To avoid this, rename the directory on the file share and the VHD file in the directory structure to the new AD user name.

 User layer location

-When you enable User layers on a layered image, the data and settings for each user are persisted between sessions.
+When you enable User layers on a layered image, the data, settings and user-installed applications for each user are persisted between sessions.

 When deploying with User layers enabled, you must add storage locations for those layers, rather than allowing user data to be saved on the appliance’s main file share.
 The main file share is used for upgrading the App Layering software, serving up Elastic layers, and for manually moving files to platforms for which there is no connector available.